 With MMRP Operation enabled globally, the device transmits MMRP messages in one-second intervals, on MMRP participating ports.

-Off (default setting)Disables the periodic state machine in the device.
+Disables the periodic state machine in the device.

 For information on how to customize the appearance of the table, see "Working with tables" on page 18.

 Activates/deactivates the port MMRP participation.